datacraftdevelopment/MCP-Claude-FileMaker/README.md

 ### Installation Steps

 #### Step 1: Install the Extension
-1. **Open FileMaker Pro** on your computer
+1. **Open Claude Desktop** on your computer
 2. **Locate the connector file**: `connectors/filemaker-connector-v2.1.0.dxt`
-3. **Drag and drop** the `.dxt` file directly onto the FileMaker Pro application window
+3. **Drag and drop** the `.dxt` file directly onto the Claude Desktop application window
 4. **Follow the installation prompts** that appear
-5. **Restart FileMaker Pro** if prompted
+5. Claude Desktop will automatically integrate the FileMaker connector

 #### Step 2: Access the Connector
-After installation, the connector will be available in:
+After installation, the connector will be integrated into Claude Desktop and available through:
-- **Extensions menu** → FileMaker Connector
+- Claude's interface for FileMaker database configuration
-- **Tools menu** → Extensions → FileMaker Connector
+- Automatic detection when you mention FileMaker operations
-- Or look for a "Claude Integration" or "MCP Connector" option
+- Enhanced FileMaker integration capabilities within Claude conversations

 #### Step 3: Configure Your Connection
 1. **Open the connector** from the Extensions menu